a2d8a4v/gept/README.md

 If you find our code useful, please cite:
 ```
 @inproceedings{li23_slate,
-  author={Jiun Ting Li and Tien-Hong Lo and Bi-Cheng Yan and Yung-Chang Hsu and Berlin Chen},
+  author={Jiun-Ting Li and Tien-Hong Lo and Bi-Cheng Yan and Yung-Chang Hsu and Berlin Chen},
   title={{Graph-Enhanced Transformer Architecture with Novel Use of CEFR Vocabulary Profile and Filled Pauses in Automated Speaking Assessment}},
   year=2023,
   booktitle={Proc.
 9th Workshop on Speech and Language Technology in Education (SLaTE)},